 Even though HbA1c is critical for monitoring long-term blood sugar levels, other tools and methods to analyze your blood glucose are also available.

-For a more detailed analysis, your doctor might suggest using either an OGTT (oral glucose tolerance test) or a random blood sugar test.
+For a more detailed analysis, your doctor might suggest using either an OGTT (oral glucose tolerance test) or a random blood sugar range.

 How Age Affects Hemoglobin A1c Levels

-People’s bodies treat sugar differently as they get older.
+As people age, their bodies react differently to sugar.
 Many age-related changes can affect your A1C readings.

 Insulin Resistance and Slower Metabolism

-Your metabolism often slows down with age.
-Your body breaks down food less rapidly.
+Your metabolism often slows down with hemoglobin age.
+Your body digest food less rapidly.
 Furthermore, insulin may become less effective over time.
-This can lead to higher A1C and blood sugar levels.
+Higher blood sugar and A1C levels may result from this.

 Medical Conditions and Medications

-Older adults are more prone to long-standing medical issues.
+Chronic medical conditions are more common in older persons.
 Kidney disease, liver problems, heart disease, and other illnesses can all influence blood sugar.
 Medications such as diuretics or steroids can also affect sugar levels.

 While some drugs may lower blood sugar levels, others can raise them.
-Seniors, therefore, need frequent medication reviews and close monitoring.
+Seniors, therefore, need frequent medication reviews and close monitoring based on age recommendations.

 A1C Goals Customized for Senior Citizens